natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-02-day-sixtyone.markdown

 The estimated biomass of krill in the Southern Ocean is about 500 million tonnes!
 They congegrate in enormous swarms - lucky for the animals that eat them!
 Their combined biomass is highest of any multicellular animal on this planet.

 Krill are actually pretty cute.....
-And now we know they are a very important food source for many other marine species.
+And now we know they are a very important food source for many other marine species, such as whales.
 They are in essence the fuel of marine life.

 ![Krill research](/assets/blog_photos/190202/Krill_byLeighWest.jpg)